 Once you learn how to navigate Kernel's menu tree, you can use some of Menu Manager's additional features to help increase your productivity in the VistA computer system.
+These features include:

+- "Up-arrow Jump".

+- "Rubber-band Jump".

-These features include the "Up-arrow Jump," the "Rubber-band Jump," using three question marks (???) to obtain online option help, and using MENU templates as scripts.
+- Using three question marks (???) to obtain online option help.

+- Using MENU templates as scripts.